-As a novice of the welding trade, you may from time to time hear your colleagues speak about different AC vs DC welding and what’s best to apply them when having some problems with welding.
+As a novice in the welding trade, you may, from time to time, hear your colleagues speak about different AC vs DC welding and what’s best to apply them when having some problems with welding.
 They will often talk about machines that can work on both direct and alternating current.

 What to use?
 Which is better, AC or DC?

 This is a frequently asked question in the workplace or on welding forums and is must-know knowledge when buying a TIG Welder (especially the more expensive ones).
 So, here is all that you need to know about AC vs DC Welding.
 Not to mention a few things that you don’t need to know but will help you better grasp the full picture

 - Is it better to weld with AC or DC?

 The answer will solely depend on your welding applications.
 You can use DC welding to weld steel with any common welding process (MIG/Flux Core, TIG, Stick).
 However, to weld aluminum, you will need to switch to AC TIG, and if there is an arc blow, switch to AC Stick.

 - What is the difference between AC and DC welding?

 AC welding causes more weld spatter, less stable arc, and somewhat medium penetration, but it results in cleaner welds and limited heat when welding aluminum and delicate metals.
 DC welding takes nearly 85% of all welding as it offers great penetration, less spatter, and smooth weld arc in welding steel, but you cannot weld exotic metals without contamination and burn through.

 - What is the advantage of AC/DC Welder?

 With an AC/DC welder, you can easily switch between AC and DC currents.
 As a result, you combine good sides of both, and you can weld nearly all metals.